Durham Region Real Estate Daily Market Update

 Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans the market closer to a balanced market.

-Active listings have jumped sharply in the past few months, providing more options for buyers.
-Note that they are still below 2019 levels.
+Active listings had jumped sharply in the summer months, providing more options for buyers.
+They have since eased back from those levels.

 It also makes all the steps taken to compete among selling properties more important.
 When listings were scarce, buyers were compelled to reduce expectations on location, property condition, etc. Those properties that have issues should now see challenges in attracting strong offers and competition.

-The pace of sales was at 21.4 units per day - down 20.3% from last month and down 36.1% from the same period last year.
-Given that the average property sold at close to list price, the slower pace of sales versus 2021 isn't solely due to decreased buyer demand.
-There is still a shortage of supply, although that factor has diminished as the year progresses.
+The pace of sales was at 18.7 units per day - down 11.4% from last month and down 44.4% from the same period the previous year.
+Given that the average property sold at close to the list price, the slower pace of sales versus 2021 isn't solely due to decreased buyer demand.
+There is still a serious shortage of supply, although that factor has fluctuated as the year progresses.

 Buyers will continue to find multiple offers in some situations and price ranges, particularly at lower price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
 With interest rates rising, locking in a rate is more important than ever.
 Speak with your agent to discuss the process to move forward.